Disorder-free localisation in continuous-time quantum walks : Role of symmetries: Discussion

-We have explored the question of localisation in a system with superselection sectors and a global discrete symmetry.
-It is important to understand the source of the localisation and the role played by these two symmetries in obtaining this feature.
-To this end we consider two possibilities.
-In the first situation we continue working with fermionic systems and reduce the explicit global $\mathcal{S}_N$ symmetry.
+It is important to understand the source of the localisation and the role played by the two symmetries, the superselected symmetry and the global $\mathcal{S}_N$ symmetry, in obtaining this feature.
+To this end we consider the following possibilities. \begin{enumerate} \item Systems with reduced global symmetry, $\mathcal{S}_{N-k}$.
+We analyse the $k=1$ case in full detail and then consider the general $k$ case.
+We find that all these systems localise in a manner similar to the fully symmetric case implying that the global $\mathcal{S}_N$ symmetry, though sufficient, is not necessary to obtain these localisation features. \item Next we check if this feature is exclusive to fermionic systems and to verify this we find similar localisation features in a spin chain system with global $\mathcal{S}_N$ symmetry and also in $\mathcal{S}_N$ symmetric bosonic systems. \end{enumerate}

+\paragraph{Models with reduced global symmetry - $\mathcal{S}_{N-1}$ :} In the first situation we continue working with fermionic systems and reduce the explicit global $\mathcal{S}_N$ symmetry.
 This is done by `marking' a single site, say 1, to modify the Hamiltonian in \eqref{eq:2-cycleH-alltoall} to,

-This model has a global $\mathcal{S}_{N-1}$ symmetry among the sites $\{2,3,\cdots, N \}$.
+This model has a global $\mathcal{S}_{N-1}$ symmetry among the sites $\{2,3,\cdots, N \}$\footnote{These models can be related to {\it central spin systems} \cite{Arenz2013ControlOO, Nepomechie2018TheSH, Villazon2020PersistentDS} when the non-marked sites are not interacting with each other.
+These Hamiltonians are also related to the adjacency matrices of {\it cone graphs} where similar localisation features are studied \cite{Godsil2017SedentaryQW, Carlson2006UniversalMO} (See Sec. \ref{subsec:DFLgraphs} for the connection to graph theory).}.
 To analyse the consequences we rewrite the Hamiltonian in a different fashion.
 In the 1-fermion sector spanned by

 the Hamiltonian becomes an $N\times N$ matrix.
 However owing to the residual $\mathcal{S}_{N-1}$ symmetry, we further can reduce the dimension of the matrix.
 For example, we can work in the space spanned by